pimterry/notes/README.md

 # notes [![Travis Build Status](https://img.shields.io/travis/pimterry/notes.svg)](https://travis-ci.org/pimterry/notes)
-Simple delightful command-line note taking
+Simple delightful note taking, with none of the lock-in.

 [![Asciicast demo](asciicast.gif)](https://asciinema.org/a/2pmdb9vyv71skgwx4r7mlnea8?speed=2&t=1&autoplay=1)

+This demo uses zsh, vim and dropbox, but don't panic, that's just me. `notes` will work just fine with whatever other text editor, shell and syncing solution you feel like.

 ## Why do I want this?

 You already have a tool that backs up and syncs your data (be it Dropbox, iCloud, Seafile or whatever).
 You already have a text editor on your desktop, your laptops, your phone and that tablet you've forgotten about.

-You want to take notes on these myriad fancy boxes.
+You want to take notes.

 You could use a web X.0 note taking app that reimplements all of that from scratch (poorly).
 You could tie yourself to a tool that holds all your data for you in its own brand-new format, locks you into its (often bloated) UI, and then steadily removes features unless you start paying (hey Evernote).
 You don't have to.